When should I apply?

 Do I need to buy a roundtrip flight?

-It is usually more cost efficient to book a roundtrip rather than two one-way tickets.
+Although it’s not legally necessary, it’s generally more cost efficient to book a roundtrip rather than two, one-way tickets.
 However, if you’d simply like to purchase a one-way ticket going into New Zealand and then purchase your return ticket at a later date, this is totally acceptable as well.
-If you leave your return flight open-ended, you have the flexibility to plan a trip on the way home (maybe Fiji?).
+Please confirm with the airline that they’ll allow you to board with a one-way ticket before purchasing this option.

 Will I be able to connect with other au pairs in New Zealand?

-Absolutely.
-We’ll connect you with other au pairs in New Zealand at the time of your program and invite you to a Facebook group specifically for au pairs in New Zealand.
-Our in-country agents will also help you connect.
+Absolutely!
+Unless your logistics don’t allow it (you can’t arrive during one of the orientation dates), you’ll start your program with a two-day orientation in Auckland with other au pairs.
+We’ll also connect you with other au pairs in New Zealand at the time of your program and invite you to a Facebook group specifically for au pairs in New Zealand.
+Our Kiwi partner will also help you connect with optional social outings.

 You could simply use your existing phone with a local SIM card purchased in New Zealand (check with your U.S. carrier to make sure your phone allows this), or purchase a relatively inexpensive phone just for your time in-country.
 In either case, you’ll probably want to set up a local phone plan.
 If you’re planning to contact people back at home, you could also use your existing device with WiFi for services like Whatsapp and Facebook Messenger.
 You can find more information here.